 The German server kept the pedal to the metal with 86 Mbps, which is three times faster than the speed needed for UHD (4K) streaming.
 Unfortunately, Netflix stayed blocked like a Facebook account with a fake name.

 How to use Private Internet Access for Netflix?

 Using PIA for Netflix is a piece of cupcake.
 After you set up your Netflix account and choose your preferred location (the US, probably), you have to do the same in PIA’s client.

 See that arrow near the world map?
 That’s where you need to click to open the alphabetical list of available countries.
 Now you’re on your own to scroll down to the US or find it using a search bar.
 If you have trouble connecting to the server or Netflix stays blocked, try another city – some countries have more than a few.

 While connecting on desktop or mobile is easy, other devices can be a bit tricky because PIA doesn’t have apps for routers or smart TVs.
 They can be configured manually by following instructions on the VPN’s website, though.

 It would be easy to say that Private Internet Access is not good for Netflix if the service wasn’t so cheap.
 If you’re spending most of the time in North America and Europe, this is a great choice, unless you need Japan-exclusive content.
 But if you’re in Asia or Oceania – the speeds might not be enough to stream in HD or even SD.

 Another caveat is the lack of apps for routers and smart TVs, but they can be manually configured by following the instructions.

-Last but not least, the real price of PIA’s low cost is the lack of live chat support, meaning that when experiencing an issue, be prepared to search in forums and knowledge bases.
+Last but not least, the real price of PIA’s low cost is the lack of a 24/7 live chat support, meaning that when it’s offline, you’ll have to search for an answer in forums and the knowledgebase.

-If you’re not sure about committing to PIA, try it for free for a week and see if it unblocks your preferred Netflix library and provides enough speed to stream in high quality.
+If you’re not sure about committing to PIA, try it risk-free for a month and see if it unblocks your preferred Netflix library and provides enough speed to stream in high quality.